-During the year ended December 31, 2023, we sold 15,952,992 shares of common stock to six separate sophisticated investors in private placement transactions.
-We received \$850,000 in proceeds from the sales.
-In connection with the stock sales, we also issued 7,330,662 five-year warrants to purchase shares of common stock at exercise prices between \$0.08 and \$0.20 per share and a 6-month warrant to purchase 5,000,000 shares of common stock at an exercise price of \$0.05.
+During the year ended December 31, 2024, we sold 5,977,193 shares of common stock to four investors in separate private placement transactions.
+We received \$405,000 in proceeds from the sales.
+In connection with the stock sales, we also issued 2,500,000 five-year warrants to purchase shares of common stock at an exercise price of \$0.17 per share and 438,596 five-year warrants to purchase shares of common stock at an exercise price of \$0.16 per share.

 On January 17, 2023, we entered into the AHP Merger Agreement, pursuant to which the Buyer agreed to buy, and we agreed to sell, AHP.
-We received \$750,000 upon signing of the AHP Merger Agreement, \$31,381 in March 2023 for the Stub Period Reimbursement, \$1,750,000 (\$1,540,000 net after commissions) in Incremental Cash Consideration during June, July and August for meeting participating physician transfer milestones, and \$1,873,993 gross (\$1,186,231 net after commissions) in October 2023 from the 2022 MSSP Consideration.
-We may receive future proceeds comprised of proceeds from sale of shares of the Buyer if the Buyer completes an initial public offering by February 1, 2025 and up to \$500,000 of the Physician Advance Consideration from the Buyer's plan year 2023 (and if necessary, 2024) MSSP Shared Savings.
+Since the sale date, we have received the following proceeds: (i) \$750,000 upon signing of the AHP Merger Agreement, (ii) \$31,381 in March 2023 for the Stub Period Reimbursement, (iii) \$1,750,000 (\$1,540,000 net after commissions) in Incremental Cash Consideration during June, July and August for meeting participating physician transfer milestones, (iv) \$1,873,993 gross (\$1,186,231 net after commissions) in October 2023 from the 2022 MSSP Consideration, and (v) \$500,000 (\$325,000 net after payments to participating physicians and commissions) in November 2024 from the Physician Advance Consideration.
+We may receive future proceeds comprised of proceeds from sale of shares of the Buyer if the Buyer completes an initial public offering by May 1, 2025.

-Without raising additional capital, whether via additional advances made pursuant to the SEPA, from the sale of equity or debt instruments, from contingent consideration related to the sale of the ACO/MSO Division, or from other sources, there is substantial doubt about the Company's ability to continue as a going concern through April 1, 2025.
+Without raising additional capital, whether via the sale of equity or debt instruments, from receipt of remaining contingent consideration related to the sale of the ACO/MSO Division, from additional advances made pursuant to the SEPA, or from other sources, there is substantial doubt about the Company's ability to continue as a going concern through March 31, 2026.
 The accompanying consolidated financial statements have been prepared assuming that the Company will continue as a going concern.
 This basis of presentation contemplates the recovery of the Company's assets and the satisfaction of liabilities in the normal course of business.